aryehof/dart-eventnotifier/README.md

 [![Pub Package](https://img.shields.io/pub/v/eventnotifier.svg?style=flat-square)](https://pub.dev/packages/eventnotifier)

+> NOTE: Consider using the [Event] package instead.

+> This package is an implementation of a central 'Event Bus' or 'Event Broker' which is suited to some specific use-cases.

+>In general, using a lightweight custom [Event] is a preferable way to have something that is independent of dependencies, inform others that something of interest has occurred.

 Broadcasts named events to interested subscribers.
 When an event occurs, a method (callback) associated with the subscriber is executed.

 EventNotifier is an implementation of the Observer Pattern, providing the ability to publish events, and subscribe to them elsewhere.
 Such implementations are sometimes called an 'Event Broker' or 'Event Bus'.